Barszczyk0/Notes/Windows/Forensics.md

 ```

 ### WxTCmd
-`WxTCmd` (Windows Timeline) - tool for parsing Windows 10 Timeline feature database.
+`WxTCmd` (Windows Timeline Explorer Command Line) - tool for parsing Windows 10 Timeline feature database.
 Windows 10 stores recently used applications and files in an SQLite database called the Windows 10 Timeline.
 This data can be a source of information about the last executed programs.
 It contains the application that was executed and the focus time of the application.

 Location of Windows Timeline files:
 ```